CSS-Electronics/canedge-ccp-xcp/README.md

-# CANedge-XCP: A2L to DAQ 'transmit list' + DBC [BETA]
+# CANedge-DAQ: A2L to DAQ 'transmit list' + DBC

 ## Overview

-This project helps you use the CANedge for XCP on CAN data acquisition:
+This project helps you use the CANedge for CCP / XCP on CAN data acquisition:

 - Load A2L file(s)
 - Load user-defined text file (e.g. `CSV`) with ECU signal names and event channel numbers